1 Hour / 1 CE

 Insomnia impacts millions of individuals every year.
 Even higher rates of insomnia impact clients receiving services from behavioral health providers.
 Designed for professionals, this program introduces participants to the causes, consequences, and red-flag indicators of insomnia among behavioral health populations.

 Screening and intervention considerations are discussed through a behavioral health lens.
-The impact insomnia has on mood, behavior, cognition, physical health, and criminality is discussed.
+The impact of insomnia on mood, behavior, cognition, physical health, and criminality is discussed.
 Empirically based research findings are highlighted throughout this program.

 Learning Objectives